jojoleftball/agamee/replit.md

-# Merge Story - Beach House Game
+# Beach House Story - Dialogue-Driven Decoration Game

 ## Overview

-Merge Story is a mobile-optimized merge puzzle game centered around a personal story about Soly, Maria, and their baby building their dream beach house.
-The application is a full-stack web game built with React, Express, and PostgreSQL, featuring a merge-3 mechanics gameplay loop with energy systems, currency management, and narrative progression through chapters.
+Beach House Story is a mobile-optimized narrative game centered around Soly, Maria, and their baby building their dream beach house.
+The application is a full-stack web game built with React, Express, and PostgreSQL, featuring a dialogue-driven story system with an admin panel for content management.

+**Recent Changes (November 2025)**
+- Removed merge board and energy/coin mechanics in favor of dialogue-driven gameplay
+- Implemented admin panel for dialogue management (accessible via settings button triple-tap)
+- Transitioned to icon-based UI using Lucide React instead of emojis
+- Simplified game flow: Loading → Dialogue → Game Screen

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Never use emojis in code, use icons from Lucide React instead.

 ## System Architecture